ashishtiwari1993/ashish.one/content/blogs/setup-alertmanager-part2.md

 Visit `localhost:9093`.
 If there is some alert you will get the list on the dashboard.

 So we successfully setup alert using alertmanager.
-In part - 3 we will see how we can prometheus with grafana to visualize our data.
+In part - 3 we will see how you can write your own custom exporters.

 <script src="https://utteranc.es/client.js"
         repo="ashishtiwari1993/ashish.one"